BondeYash/thunder-loan-audit/audit-data/2023-09-01-thunder-loan.md

 ## Roles

 - Owner: The owner of the protocol who has the power to upgrade the implementation.
-- Fee User: The user who takes a cut of raffle entrance fees.
-Denominated by the `feeAddress` variable.
+- Liquidity Provider: A user who deposits assets into the protocol to earn interest.
-- Raffle Entrant: Anyone who enters the raffle.
-Denominated by being in the `players` array.
+- User: A user who takes out flash loans from the protocol.

 # Executive Summary